-been fishing.
+- 1. Ask students to raise their hands if they have ever been fishing.
 Show students the fishing line reel and distribute the cut pieces for students to touch.
-Ask students to try to break the line or pull it apart.
+Ask students to try and break the line or pull it apart.
 Explain that this single-strand, high-density, nylon fishing line is used around the country (and the world) by commercial and recreational fishermen.
 Ask students if they think this small, lightweight line could pose problems to ocean animals.
-Use the background information to illustrate specific instances.

-1. Ask students to raise their hands if they have ever

-- Ask students if they have seen discarded fishing line around their neighborhood, town or favorite fishing area(s).
-Introduce the Web pages from the Monofilament Recovery and Recycling Program (either on overhead transparencies or by making handouts).
+Use the background information to illustrate specific instances. - Ask students if they have seen discarded fishing line around their neighborhood, town or favorite fishing area.
+Introduce the Web pages from the Monofilament Recovery and Recycling Program (either on overhead transparencies or by making handouts.)
 Explain that this is a successful ongoing recycling program. - 3.
 Have the class break into groups to investigate the many aspects and steps involved in organizing and running their own monofilament line recycling program.
-Issues to think about include advertising, organizing a clean-up, and coordinating volunteer help.
-Students can find information, downloads, and support materials at http://fishinglinerecycling.org/startup.htm - 4.
+Issues to think about include advertising, organizing clean-ups and coordinating volunteer help.
+Students can find information, downloads, and support materials at fishinglinerecycling. org/startup.htm. - 4.
 After students have finished their research, the class should discuss and analyze the pros and cons of starting their own program.
-Is a program needed in
+Is a program needed in their area?
+Who should do the work?
+How much might it cost?
+If students would like to continue, ask them to create an action plan with a timeline and a list of task to be performed.
+As an alternative, students could invite someone who runs a monofilament line recycling program to speak to the class, and ask how they might help that program. - During the campaign, ask students to document their actions, record the amount of line collected and create a "planning book" as a resource for others to use.